 - Childcare services – see also ‘Further information’ below

 - Residential services or accommodation for children or vulnerable persons

 - Treatment, therapy or counselling services for children or vulnerable persons

 - Provision of leisure, sporting or physical activities to children or vulnerable persons

 - Promotion of religious beliefs

-Private security employees: Under the Private Security Services Act 2004 Garda vetting has been extended to private security employees (for example, bouncers and nightclub security staff).
+Private security employees: The Private Security Services Act 2004 extended Garda vetting to private security employees (for example, bouncers and nightclub security staff).

 When a prospective worker is vetted by the National Vetting Bureau, their criminal record (if any) is disclosed to the authorised liaison person in the registered organisation – see ‘How to apply’ below.
 A vetting disclosure will include details of all convictions and pending prosecutions and a statement of specified information* (if any) or a statement that there is no criminal record or specified information relating to the person being vetted.

 *Specified information (also known as “soft” information) is information other than criminal convictions where such information leads to a bona-fide belief that a person poses a threat to children or vulnerable people.

 Minor offences: Under Section 14A of the Acts convictions for certain minor offences in the District Court that are over 7 years old are not included in the disclosure.
 However this provision does not apply to offences that are specified in Schedule 3 of the Acts and in Schedule 1 of the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016.